MechanicOfTheSequence/nosedocs-new/ancient-sites-notes.md

 - it's possible that the tool marks were actually created using some sort of acoustic or energetic signal. it appears that the rock has kind of chipped off, in a non-smoothe way, meaning that the rock chipped and fell away in parallel grooves. (which then had to be excavated).
 - in one of tina's videos, she mentions the cave (which have the tool marks), do not echo. this might be an indicator that these tool marks are designed to *dampen* the reflection of the signal, instead of shape it.
 - clearly this technique is not the same one as the one used in the unfinished obelisk
+- in this temple, @[youtube](https://youtu.be/zzU747CveRo?t=514), I would guess that's a meditation chamber, which has that rough look to it. seems that if it were for meditation, those marks are to dampen the sound.
+- here @[youtube](https://youtu.be/zzU747CveRo?t=420), the mix of smooth statues mixed with rough marks in a room similar to the one above gives me the idea that it is for dampening some sort of frequencies
+  - clearly, they had the capablity of making smooth surfaces, so the rough parallel tool marks must have a purpose in a chamber like that
+  - additionally, it contains a lingam in the centre and people around it, probably showing what should be happening in that room above.
+    - lingams are often surrounded by a square base with a single small entrance or output, so with the lingam in the centre there, the entrance to the chamber would be the inlet/outlet for the yoni, which is the chamber itself.
+    - you could consider that the person going inside the chamber (to meditate) is symbolically a lingam or the shiva energy
+- additionally, if the air were very ionised and there was a lot of energy flowing, the ridges created by those marks would make a really cool looking effect, with the glow of plasma coming off of the walls like that

 ### geopolymer walls in peru